 Is it OK to walk dogs in cold weather?

-It is absolutely ok to walk your dog in cold weather.
+It is OK to walk your dog in cold weather.
 In fact, walks are very important for your dog’s mental and physical health, so you shouldn’t let the cold weather stop you from going out.
-However, it’s important to know how cold is too cold for your dog to handle, so you can prepare for and shorten the walks accordingly.
+However, knowing how cold is too cold for your dog to handle is important so you can prepare for and shorten the walks accordingly.

 Taking dogs out in cold weather: What to consider